Obstacles On The Path To Self-Management

 Some people, internal and external, won't get what you are trying to do.
 They might suggest you don’t proceed, or express skepticism.
 These can include friends, family, customers or suppliers.
 It may be hard to explain what you are doing.

 It's even harder for colleagues who didn’t initiate the change to self-organization.
 They need things explained, too.
 Some will still resist.
 But it’s not wise to waste too much energy.
 Putting energy into persuasion might even spread negativity.
 Focus on the ambassadors.
-The sceptics will eventually join in, or leave.
+The skeptics will eventually join in, or leave.

 Regression to the Mean